Yurim222/2022F-Ajou_ML/README.md

 # 2022F-Ajou_ML

-This is Ajou Machine KEarning
+This is Ajou Machine Learning